Matt McFarlane, Co-Founder & President

 Building on these skills, I co-founded GROUT—a social entrepreneurial platform that applies those skills to support and develop the bold projects of emerging thought leaders who aim to create value, community and impact in novel ways.
 We have conceptualized, incubated and designed several projects that share the goal of empowering community through cooperation and collaboration.
 We strive to create scenarios where individuals work together, sharing human and social capital as a common resource for shared benefit.

 I earned my law degree from Fordham Law School, a PhD from Stanford University School of Medicine (Molecular & Cellular Physiology) and ScB from Brown University (Biochemistry).
-In addition to my work at GROUT, I serve as a Trustee and Director of non-profit organizations (The Grass Foundation, Target Margin Theater, Just Food and The National Theatre of Scotland Americas).
-I am also a partner at Matadero Capital, and an Advisor to the Cavendish Impact Foundation.
+In addition to my work at GROUT, I’m a partner at Matadero Capital, serve as a Trustee and Director of non-profit organizations, and am an an Advisor to the Cavendish Impact Foundation.

 I am a convener and strategist who gets geeky about learning, launching new projects, and building community.
 Before joining GROUT, I was the first Executive Director of Heritage Radio Network, the word’s pioneer food radio station.